dpla-attic/Metadata-Analysis-Workshop/OpenRefine.md

 The first thing we need to do is upload our second spreadsheet.
 Click **Open** from the top of the refine window and upload the spreadsheet the same way we had previously uploaded our XML file.

 Joining the two spreadsheet relies on finding a key column.
 These are columns in each spreadsheet that hold identical values.
-For this example, let's use the **isShownAt** column in the DPLA spreadsheet and the **edm:isShownAt** column in our first spreadsheet.
+For this example, let's use the `isShownAt` column in the DPLA spreadsheet and the `edm:isShownAt` column in our first spreadsheet.

 We will first need to add a new column to hold our new values.
-Click the drop-down on the **edm:isShownAt** column and choose "Edit column" -> "Add column based on this column."
+Click the drop-down on the `edm:isShownAt` column and choose **Edit column** > **Add column based on this column**.
 A window will open for the GREL expression to create our new column.
 First we need to add a new column name in the first blank box.
 Next you'll notice the word value is logged in the command window; this variable stands in for the original value of the cells that we aim to change.

 GREL expressions are written as a function being applied to some kind of data value.
 Some GREL functions require additional parameters or options to control what the function does.
 Underneath the command window, you can see a preview of the changes your expressions will cause.

 To add the new column we are going to use a command called cell.cross.
 The paramenters required will be the spreadsheet and column names:

-cell.cross("DPLA Spreadsheet", "isShownAt").cells["edm:isShownAt"].value[0]
+`cell.cross("DPLA Spreadsheet", "isShownAt").cells["edm:isShownAt"].value[0]`

 You can see in the preview window that we now have matching DPLA id numbers for each record.

 We can make this expression slightly better by adding some logic to avoid errors when there is not a matching row in the DPLA spreadsheet:

-if (value!='null',cell.cross("Merge Test B", "HESA code").cells["Average Teaching Score"].value[0],'')
+`if (value!='null',cell.cross("Merge Test B", "HESA code").cells["Average Teaching Score"].value[0],'')`

 This statement now says to add the DPLA id **only if** the **edm:isShownAt** field is populated.

 ## Validating Data

+The following sections on validating and enhancing data will be better served by using a different data set with more reconcilable creator and place names.
+To do these sections, let's create a new OpenRefine Project by clicking **CreateProject** and going through the steps again to upload the file *book.csv* from our sample data.

 ### Reconciliation